vdeviatkov/gradient-lab/README.md

     attention
 14. Snake environment with a random baseline, tabular Q-learning, and DQN using experience replay, a target network, and a documented exploration schedule
-15. Reproducible Python, NumPy, PyTorch, and C++ benchmarks
+15. Reproducible Python, NumPy, PyTorch, JAX, C++, and Triton benchmarks

 The RNN and Transformer milestones should share a small fixed text corpus, vocabulary, data split, and next-character objective so recurrence and self-attention can be compared fairly.
 The residual